ADubhlaoich/adubhlaoich.ie/src/writing/pobail-retrospective.md

 ## The Future?

 Like an unfamiliar song, I'm never sure if I want to end my writing with a dramatic break or just keep moving until there's no music left to drive me.
-I'm proud of what I've accomplished since Pobail Stomp started - and it's a very alien feeling for me to acknowledge or accept praise for my involvement with anything.
+I'm proud of what I've accomplished since Pobail Stomp started, and it's a very alien feeling for me to acknowledge or accept praise for my involvement with anything.
 I try to find enjoyment in doing things for the sake of doing them, especially out of principle - and have clashed with others multiple times as a result.

 This year so far has been a nebulous one for me, but I feel confident that I am not a singular bus factor in Dublin's scene.
 We're wrestling with higher order concerns for community building such as a safety committee, which makes me think it's finally maturing past its awkward pubescent stage.
 I think there's space to do more, but it's important to establish how we want to do so.